Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Discussion and Conclusion

+It would also be interesting to extend the setting discussed in this paper to that of non-linear diffusion terms.
+The transformation to the process $Z$ in the proof of Theorem \ref{thm: quasilinear SDE} is essentially a Doss--Sussmann transformation.
+This observation might help to extend the results to more general diffusion terms.
+In such more general settings we unfortunately run into the fact that the involved Wick exponential cannot be easily rewritten using \eqref{eq: wexp to exp}, making the construction of a numerical method challenging.
+One could also consider a Lamperti transformation to extend the results to more general diffusion terms.
+This approach will again suffer from the appearance of Wick products that cannot be easily calculated, and you can potentially lose the Lipschitz continuity of the drift after the transform, requiring a new proof of existence and uniqueness.

-As well as extending from the scalar to non-scalar case, it would also be interesting to extend from the linear to nonlinear diffusion terms.
-One potential approach is to transform the SDE to one with a linear diffusion term, at the cost of needing to evaluate Wick products.
-We illustrate this below.
+We can show the difficulty in the following particular setting, where we to transform the SDE to one with a linear diffusion term, at the cost of needing to evaluate Wick products.

-For $a\colon [0,T]\times\R\to\R$, $\beta\in\R$ and $\theta>0$ consider the SDE in $\sstar$ given by
+For $a\colon [0,T]\times\R\to\R$, $\beta\in\R$ and $\theta>0$ consider the SDE in $(\calS)^*$ given by

-See Example 2.6.15 in \cite{Holden1996} for some remarks on $X^{\d\theta}$ and the fact that $X^{\d\theta}\d X^{\d(-\theta)}$=1.
+See Example 2.6.15 in \cite{Holden1996} for some remarks on $X^{\dm\theta}$ and the fact that $X^{\dm\theta}\dm X^{\dm(-\theta)}$=1.
 All we need for this to be well-defined is that $\E[X]\neq0$.

-Let $Y(t)\coloneqq \wexp{X(t)^{\d(1-\theta)}}$.
-Note that if $X(0)=x_0$ is deterministic, we have $Y(0)=\wexp{x_0^{\d(1-\theta)}}=\exp(x_0^{1-\theta})$.
+Let $Y(t)\coloneqq \wexp{X(t)^{\dm(1-\theta)}}$.
+Note that if $X(0)=x_0$ is deterministic, we have $Y(0)=\wexp{x_0^{\dm(1-\theta)}}=\exp(x_0^{1-\theta})$.
 Applying the Wick chain rule two times gives

 In particular, if $a(t,x)=\alpha x$ for some $\alpha\in\R$, we have